Skip to content

 2. If there is no serious damage to the vehicle, then no serious injury has occurred.

-Most people believe that car crash injuries are in direct proportion to the amount of damage sustained by the wrecked vehicle.
+Most people believe that car crash injuries are directly proportional to the damage sustained by the wrecked vehicle.

-If you were involved in a tiny fender bender that barely left a scratch on your bumper, but still claim your neck hurts, be prepared for people to claim you are a fraud looking for an insurance payout.
+If you were involved in a tiny fender bender that barely left a scratch on your bumper but still claimed your neck hurts, be prepared for people to claim you are a fraud looking for an insurance payout.

 While the truth is, no matter how small a car accident is, an injury is always possible.